fakej1nx1e/winscan/README.md

 ## Features

-- Automated repair process: Execute all repair commands with a single command.
+- Automated repair process: Execute all repair commands automated.
 - Sequential execution: Ensures that the commands run in the correct order.

 ## Usage

 1. Open `start.cmd`
 2. Follow the prompts and wait until the repair process is completed
-- If you encounter any problems, please copy the entire WinScanLog.txt file to 'issues'.
+- If you encounter any problems, please copy the entire `WinScanLog.txt` file to 'issues'.

 ## Support